Bruno Tavares

-Bruno Miguel Costa Monteiro Tavares (born 16 April 2002) is a Portuguese professional footballer who plays as a winger for Cypriot First Division club Pafos.
+Bruno Miguel Costa Monteiro Tavares (born 16 April 2002) is a Portuguese professional footballer who plays as a winger for Latvian Higher League club FK Auda.

 Club career

 Tavares is a youth academy graduate of Sporting CP.
-On 31 August 2021, he joined Varzim on a season long loan deal.
+On 31 August 2021, he joined Varzim on a season-long loan deal.
 He made his professional debut for the club on 22 October 2021 in a 1–0 league defeat against Académico Viseu.

-On 4 July 2022, Tavares joined Cypriot First Division club Pafos.
+Tavares signed with Cypriot First Division club Pafos on 4 July 2022.

+He made his debut on 8 February 2023 in Cypriot First Division against AEL Limassol.

+On 7 February 2025, it was announced that Bruno Tavares signed with the Lithuanian Žalgiris Club.

+On 4 August 2025, Bruno Tavares scored his first goal in A Lyga against Kauno Žalgirs.

 International career

 Tavares is a Portuguese youth international.
 He was part of squad which reached quarter-finals of 2019 UEFA European Under-17 Championship.